MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 #### Switch template

 The switch template lets you design a template that matches an expression's value to a CASE clause and produces output based on that case.
-Condition expressions are enclosed in braces- ${}.
+Condition expressions are enclosed in braces ${}.

 Here's how you can specify a SWITCH CASE DEFAULT block in LG.